juanka94/Real-Estate-Scraping/README.md

 1. Clone this repo on your computer (`git clone https://github.com/juanka94/Real-Estate-Scraping.git`).
 2. Install the packages from requirements.txt (`pip install -r requirements.txt`).
 3. Execute main.py (`python3 main.py`).
 4. Voilà!!
-You can find the properties.csv inside the assets folder.
+You will find the properties.csv inside the assets folder.

 ## Next Features.